Skip to main content

 Mediator

-The Mediator can also be optionally configured to get metrics from Prometheus or discover and monitor managed cloud services from the cloud providers.
+The Mediator can also be optionally configured to get metrics from Prometheus or discover and monitor managed cloud services from cloud providers.

 Executor

+The Executor is responsible for executing remediation actions within your infrastructure.
 The Executor is an optional component and can be enabled as part of the deployment process.

 VictoriaMetrics